foundersandcoders/old-coursebook/about/README.md

 It is full-time.
 The structured part of the day runs from 9am to 8pm, Monday to Friday, but expect to put in a good deal more time outside those hours.

+The aim of the programme is for all graduates to be earning a living in software.

 You will get as much out of this course as you put in.